ualib/agda-algebras/glossary.rst

       Freese and McKenzie show in :cite:`Freese:2017` that a number of important properties are preserved under Maltsev product; in particular, they prove,

-      **Theorem**.
-Let 𝒱 and 𝒲 be idempotent varieties.
+      **Theorem**. 𝐿et 𝒱 and 𝒲 be idempotent varieties.
 For each of the following properties, P, if both 𝒱 and 𝒲 have P, then so does 𝖧(𝒱 ∘ 𝒲).

         * P = is idempotent;
         * P = has a :term:`Taylor term`;